Dinuka-Dilshan/tableFilter.js/README.md

 ## How to use

+Download the table-filter.js file and include it in your project.

 Simply paste the below script in your javascript file and give relevent html ID attribute values to the function.